 Credit recommendations are established through a thorough and objective evaluation process.
-Click here for a more a detailed description of program policies.
+Click program policies for more details.

 Courses and programs must present what is thought to be college-level material, must have a prescribed program of instruction and be taught or facilitated by qualified individuals, and must include an appropriate method of evaluating student performance.
 In the case of on-line learning and proficiency examination programs, there must be evidence of security measures established to ensure student identity.